 Using this method, homeowners release equity by promising a share of their property to a lender or home reversion company.

-Offering “tailormade” schemes (with varying terms) based on your circumstance, you would typically get between 30 and 60% of the property’s market value in return for a lump sum.
-You can then also remain in the property either rent free, for a fixed rate or for a monthly payment that increases by a set percentage annually.
+Offering “tailormade” schemes (with varying terms) based on your circumstances, you would typically get between 30 and 60% of the property’s market value in return for a lump sum.

 That lender then takes over their share upon the borrower’s death, or when they sell their home.
+Of course, failure to properly set out and read into the terms of this agreement can also lead to horror stories.

 5 Equity Release Horror Stories